samupl/wht_crm_demo/README.md

 You can run the test server to preview the app using `python manage.py runserver`.

 For production deployment please refer to https://docs.djangoproject.com/en/1.9/howto/deployment/

+## Configuration

+To configure the database, please edit _wht_crm_demo/settings.py_ according to the django documentation.

+This is just a proof of concept, not an actual project, so no .ini file support has been implemented.